 How we settled on our Mortal Kombat 11 tier list

-Because of this, Rushdown characters fill the majority of spots in the Best / Strong tiers as it's not too hard for them to get up in your face and start doing their thing.
+Rushdown characters are still king, and thus maintain their grip on the Best / Strong tiers as it's not too hard for them to get up in your face and start doing their thing.
 With the playerbase having time to acclimate to Mortal Kombat 11, skilled players don't find getting close much of a burden.

 Zoning characters have suffered due to this, but not to an extent where you can categorise them as 'bad'.
 They generally are still able to keep foes at bay at long distances, but with the existence of so many characters who can bridge the gap between them in a flash, you're going to have to make sure you aren't throwing out special moves haphazardly.